pikelet-lang/pikelet/book/src/language/functions.md

 (a : Type) -> a -> a
 ```

 We now have a polymorphic identity function!
-We can specialise this function by
+We can specialize this function by
 applying a type to it:

 ```pikelet-repl